oldmanumby/issueForged/README.md

 # issuePhorge

-A simple yet powerful Python utility that converts Markdown files, specifically outline or task lists, into Gitea/GitHub Issues, then onto Git Project as needed.
+A simple yet powerful Python utility that converts Markdown files, specifically outline or task lists, into Gitea/GitHub Issues, then onto Git Projects as needed.

 ## Overview